aiokitchen/aiohttp-s3-client/README.md

-By default `S3Client` trying to collect all available credentials from keyword arguments like `access_key_id=` and `secret_access_key=`, after that from the username and password from passed `url` argument, so the nex step is environment variables parsing and the last source for collection is the config file.
+By default `S3Client` trying to collect all available credentials from keyword arguments like `access_key_id=` and `secret_access_key=`, after that from the username and password from passed `url` argument, so the next step is environment variables parsing and the last source for collection is the config file.

 You can pass credentials explicitly using `aiohttp_s3_client.credentials`